The future of music, made here.

 Open to students in Grades 6-9.
 All students are required to audition.

-Requirements: Students should prepare 1 solo piece at the Junior District level.
-Additionally, students should submit 3 scales.
-2 scales should be of the students’ choice (major or minor, up to three flats and three sharps).
+Requirements: Students should prepare one solo piece at the Junior District level.
+Additionally, students should submit three scales.
+Two scales should be of the students’ choice (major or minor, up to three flats and three sharps).
 The third scale should be a chromatic scale in the range of the students’ choice.
 All Jr. MYWE applicants will also be required to submit the excerpt for their instrument from the document below.

 Youth Brass Ensemble